5 Great Weekend Getaways from Washington, D.C.

 Rehoboth Beach, DE

-Okay.
-Rehoboth Beach may not be at the top of a Jetsetter's bucket list, but there's just something about experiencing one of America's classic boardwalks that we love.
-Nostalgic amusement rides, open air seafood joints, shingled cottage rentals along the shore... it's all here.
+Okay, so Rehoboth Beach may not be at the top of a Jetsetter's bucket list, but there's just something about experiencing one of America's classic boardwalks that we love.
+Nostalgic amusement rides, open air seafood joints, shingled cottage rentals along the shore...it's all here.
 The beach gets packed, so rise early and set up camp on the sand, where you can spend mornings swimming in the surf and—if you're lucky—spotting passing dolphins.
 Feeling peckish?
-Hit up happy hour at Henlopen City Oyster House (3 p.m. to 5 p.m. daily) for their raw bar, which serves a smorgasbord of seafood from creamy middleneck clams to briny kumamoto oysters.
+Hit up happy hour at Henlopen City Oyster House (3 p.m. to 5 p.m. daily) for its raw bar, which serves a smorgasbord of seafood from creamy middleneck clams to briny kumamoto oysters.
 Don't forget to check the listings at Rehoboth Beach Bandstand, an open-air music venue that hosts dozens of free shows throughout the summer.
 On your way home, take the small detour north to Cape Henlopen State Park, whose sand dunes and observation tower offer a different perspective of the Atlantic Coast.

 St. Michaels, MD